FabianaCampanari/FabiCard/README.md

-# Projects, is a kinf of a digital business card including my codes.
+# Projects, is a kind of a digital business card including my codes.

 < made with love & joy />